The best way to encourage employee loyalty

-Having a strong vision and mission that connects to employee values will help you not only increase engagement but also create employee loyalty.
+Having a strong vision and mission that connects to employee values will help you not only increase engagement and discretionary effort but also create employee loyalty.
 There’s an important caveat, though: Your company needs to make an impact.
 Today’s employees want to feel “connected to the cause.”
 And they’re too savvy to be fooled by companies who talk a good talk but don’t walk the walk.

 To build or hone your mission statement, check out these examples and templates

 Every company should offer a variety of rewards and incentives to meet the needs of different Reference Profiles.
 While a Maverick will relish public praise, a Guardian might prefer a thank you note and a gift card.
 Small, short-term rewards like these let employees know you appreciate their hard work—and that’s important.
 But they don’t build employee loyalty.

 Long-term incentives and company ownership—equity, profit sharing with vesting over time, deferred compensation plans—are more likely to encourage loyalty.
 Be sure to offer incentives for every employee, from entry-level to executive.

 Struggling to retain top talent?
 If so, you’re not alone.
 The 2020 State of Talent Optimization Report found that 47% of high-performing employees left their company last year.
 In addition to encouraging employee loyalty, long-term incentives also help you retain your best employees.

 Another top-five engagement driver from the 2019 Employee Engagement Report was Our organization is stronger because of its culture.
 Want kind of culture drives employee loyalty?
 A learning culture.

 People want to work for a company that invests in their learning and development.
 Organizations that provide opportunities for development and advancement will enjoy employees who feel loyal to their company—and give discretionary effort.